Skip to main content

 2. Again, do not use HTTP RAW API for business implementation.
 This is what your business system should do.
 You can use Go or Node.js to handle it.

-• Secure HTTP API: About API authentication, API security, etc. #api-security
+• Secure HTTP API: How to do API authentication, API security, etc.

 1. Regarding HTTP API authentication and how to prevent everyone from accessing it, it is currently recommended to use Nginx proxy to solve this issue.
 The support will be enhanced in the future.
 For details, please see #1657.